FooSoft/vim-argwrap/README.md

     nnoremap <silent> <leader>a :ArgWrap<CR>
     ```

-## Usage ##

-1. Position the cursor *inside* of the scope of the parenthesis, brackets or curly braces you wish to wrap/unwrap (not
-    on top, before or after them).

-2. Execute the keyboard binding you defined above to *toggle* the wrapping and unwrapping of arguments.

 ## Configuration ##

 You can customize the behavior of this extension by setting values for any of the following optional buffer and global